-(5) If a vacancy occurs on the board due to the resignation, death, or removal of a board member or the failure of anyone to qualify for a board seat, the remaining members may appoint a qualified person to fill the seat until the next general election, at which time an election shall be held to fill the vacancy for the remaining term, if any.
+(6) If a vacancy occurs on the board due to the resignation, death, or removal of a board member or the failure of anyone to qualify for a board seat, the remaining members may appoint a qualified person to fill the seat until the next general election, at which time an election shall be held to fill the vacancy for the remaining term, if any.
 The board shall remove any member who has three consecutive unexcused absences from regularly scheduled meetings.
 The board shall adopt policies by resolution defining excused and unexcused absences.

-(6) Upon assuming office, each member shall take and subscribe to the oath of office prescribed by s.
+(7) Each member shall, upon assuming office, take and subscribe to the oath of office prescribed by s.
 5(b), Art.
-II of the State Constitution and s.
-876.05, Florida Statutes.
-Each member, within 30 days of assuming office, must give the Governor a good and sufficient surety bond in the sum of \$5,000, the cost therefore being born by the district, conditioned on the member's faithful performance of his or her duties of office.
+II of the State Constitution and section 876.05, Florida Statutes.
+Each member, within 30 days after assuming office, must give the Governor a good and sufficient surety bond in the sum of \$5,000, the cost thereof being borne by the district, conditioned on the member's faithful performance of his or her duties of office.

-(7) The board shall keep a permanent record book entitled "Record of Proceedings of the Ocean City-Wright Fire Control District," in which the minutes of all meetings, resolutions, proceedings, certificates, bonds given by commissioners, and corporate acts shall be recorded.
+(8) The board shall keep a permanent record book entitled "Record of Proceedings of the Destin Fire Control District," in which the minutes of all meetings, resolutions, proceedings, certificates, bonds given by commissioners, and corporate acts shall be recorded.
 The record book shall be open to inspection in the same manner as state, county, and municipal records are open under chapter 119, Florida Statutes, and s.
 24, Art.
 I of the State Constitution.
-The record book shall be kept at the office or other regular place of business maintained by the board for the Ocean City-Wright Fire Control District.
+The record book shall be kept at the office or other regular place of business maintained by the board for the Destin Fire Control District.

-(8) All meetings of the board shall be open to the public consistent with chapter 286, Florida Statutes, s.
-189.417, Florida Statutes, and other applicable general laws.
+(9) All meetings of the board shall be open to the public consistent with chapter 286, Florida Statutes, section 189.417, Florida Statutes, and other applicable general laws.

-(9) The officers of the board of commissioners shall have the duties usually pertaining to like officers.
-A record shall be kept of all meetings of the board in a manner consistent with this section and in such meetings concurrence of a majority of the commissioners shall be necessary to any affirmative action by the board.
+(10) The officers of the board of commissioners shall have the duties usually pertaining to like officers.
+A record shall be kept of all meetings of the board in a manner consistent with this section and in such meeting concurrence of a majority of the commissioners shall be necessary to any affirmative action by the board unless a greater affirmative vote of the board is required for any specific act as otherwise specified in this act.

-(10) The books and records of the district shall be audited as outlined in s.
-11.45(3)(a), Florida Statutes.
+(11) The books and records of the district shall be audited as outlined in section 11.45(3)(a), Florida Statutes.

-(11) No suit, action, or proceeding shall be instituted or maintained in any court against the district or the commissioners, or any commissioner, unless the person making such claim shall have within 30 days after the accrual of such claim given to the commissioners, or one of them, a notice in writing setting forth its nature, amount and the place and manner in which it accrued together with the names and addresses of all witnesses, with sufficient detail to enable the commissioners to fully investigate.
+(12) No suit, action, or proceeding shall be instituted or maintained in a court against the district or the commissioners, or any commissioner, unless the person making such claim shall have within 30 days after the accrual of such claim given to the commissioners, or one of them, a notice in writing setting forth its nature, amount, and the place and manner in which it is accrued together with the names and addresses of all witnesses, with sufficient detail to enable the commissioners to fully investigate.
 No suit, action, or proceedings shall be instituted within 3 months after such notice shall have been given.